-During a recent webinar titled The Five Most Important Drivers of Success in Product Innovation – That Most People Get Wrong! with Dr. Robert Cooper, President of the Product Development Institute Inc., he fielded a number of audience questions.
-Bob is also the creator of the Stage-Gate® system, the widely used innovation and new product development process and methodology used by leading organizations around the world to drive new products to market.
-Based on his broad and deep knowledge, here are his answers to a number of the audience questions:
+During the webinar The Five Most Important Drivers of Success in Product Innovation – That Most People Get Wrong! with Dr. Bob Cooper, he fielded a number of audience questions.
+Bob is also the founder of the Stage-Gate® system, the widely used innovation and new product development process and methodology used by leading organizations around the world to drive new products to market.
+Based on his broad and deep knowledge, here are his answers to a number of the audience questions.

 Audience: For the metric that one out of nine concepts are commercially successful, are these just concepts or are they fully vetted / funded projects?
 We track project success, but do not currently track concept success, and are wondering if we should be looking at both.